I'm not racist, I have black friends

-"I’m not racist; I have black friends" (variant: "Some of my best friends are black") is a saying which is often employed by white people to justify their claim that they are not racist towards black people.
+"I'm not racist; I have black friends" (variant: "Some of my best friends are black") is a saying, most commonly used by white people, to claim that they are not racist towards black people or people of color.
 The phrase, which gained popularity in the mid-2010s, has since sparked many internet memes and debates over racial attitudes.
 Its use in a discussion related to the election of Donald Trump as US president in 2016, on the US television show Black-ish, led to widespread discussion in the media of the "old trope".